duhBlu/CS445-Project-Files/PD1/PD1-README.txt

             - Modify the size of text, zoom in/out, choose from multiple font options, as well as the color choices and contrast levels.

     - Compliance: The application should comply with relevant regulations and standards, such as data privacy laws and industry-specific standards.
+        - ISO 27001: This is a widely recognize set of standards for applications that process personal data.

 3. Data Dictionary
     - Data Dictionary.csv